Tampa Bay Buccaneers vs. Washington Football Team NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- Washington has not covered the spread at home, and is 1-3 overall there, this season.
+- Washington is winless against the spread, and 1-3 overall, at home this year.

-- In four home games this season, Washington has hit the over twice.
+- Washington has hit the over twice in four home games this year.

 - Football Team home games this season average 46.1 total points, 5.4 fewer than this matchup's over/under (51.5).

-- Away from home, Tampa Bay is winless against the spread and 2-2 overall.
+- On the road, Tampa Bay is winless against the spread and 2-2 overall.

-- This season, in four away games, Tampa Bay has hit the over twice.
+- In four away games this season, Tampa Bay has gone over the total twice.

-- The average total in Buccaneers away games this season is 51.4 points, 0.1 fewer than this outing's over/under (51.5).
+- The average total in Buccaneers away games this season is 51.4 points, 0.1 fewer than this matchup's over/under (51.5).

 Powered by Data Skrive.